nnobile/OPTICIAN_STORE/README.md

-# Travelize on Rails
+# Optician Store

-Welcome to the Optician Relationship Management Rails Web App!
-This app was created with the intention to create and track Optician business relationships (Patients and Optometrists).
+Welcome to the ClearView Relationship Management Rails Web App!
+This app was built for Opticians to manage their Patient & Optometrist contacts.
 It is a basic Rails project to fulfill project requirements at Flatiron School.
 Further functionality and development will continue in later projects.

 # Installation
 Clone this repository and execute: